heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 Think of it as a private conversation between two people.

 To send a unicast datagram, the sender must know the IP address and port of the receiver.
-It is mostly the same as TCP, without all the features provided by TCP but all the performance of UDP.
+It is mostly the same as TCP, without all the reliability features provided by TCP but with all the performance of UDP.

 #### Broadcast